Purpose and Remit

 Remit and procedures for the R(D)SVS HERC.

-- HERC application forms are available from the R(D)SVS intranet (Documents & Links), for SRC students through PebblePad or for PGT students through the course coordinator.
-Completed forms should be sent via the same route.
+- HERC application forms are available from the HERC Sharepoint site (for Easter Bush students and staff), for SRC students through PebblePad.
+Completed forms should be sent via the same route and for PGT students via the MSc Co-ordinator.
 Applicants must also submit any information sheets, consent forms or statements and recruitment materials at the time of submission.
 Partial approval can be given if these are not submitted with full approval (and permission to proceed from HERC side) only given once these are submitted and approved.

 - Research project ethics forms will be viewed by at least two members of the HERC team.
-If it is agreed that the proposal meets its ethical standards, written approval will be granted.
+If it is agreed that the proposal meets its ethical standards, a 'favourable opintion' will be given.

-- Written approval must be obtained prior to the commencement of any research project using human participants.
-Retrospective approval will not be granted.
+- HERC 'favourable opinion' must be obtained prior to the commencement of any research project using human participants.
+Retrospective 'favourable opinion' will not be granted.

 - Scientific refereeing/criticism of project proposals or questionnaires is not a part of the remit of the HERC.
 However, there may be comments made on the background, aims, or design of the proposal to the applicant.